beshu-tech/readonlyrest-docs/kibana.md

 3. Add the above config in all Kibana nodes behind the load balancer, and restart them.

 # Login screen tweaking
-It is possible to customise the look of the login screen.
+It is possible to customize the look of the login screen.

 ## Add your company logo
 It's recommended to use a transparent PNG, negative logo.
 Ideally a white foreground, and transparent background.